krzosa/Sublime_RemedyBG/README.md

 Optional:

-* add remedy_executable to your settings if remedybg is not on your path or has different name.
+* Add remedy_executable to your settings if remedybg is not on your path or has different name.
+* Setup vcvarsall, Look at vcvarsall section in readme.

 ### Remedy build system